-15.0 FUNDRAISING ACTIVITIES All fundraising programs must be submitted to the GVA Principal or the GVCC Chief Executive Officer for approval before any activity is to begin or announced to staff or students.
+15.0 FUNDRAISING ACTIVITIES All fundraising programs must be submitted to the GVA Principal or the GVAC Executive Director for approval before any activity is to begin or announced to staff or students.
 It is the intention of the Boards that any activity should produce a reasonable return before a fundraising activity be approved.
-Funds collected from such activities shall be accounted for and deposited to the appropriate GVA or GVCC accounts.
+Funds collected from such activities shall be accounted for and deposited to the appropriate GVA or GVAC accounts.

 Legal Ref.: C.R.S.
 301 – 304

-17.0 GVCC Role as Sole Corporate Member Acting as the sole corporate Member of each School, the Collaborative Board shall exercise or delegate all powers as Member reserved in the GVCC bylaws or the bylaws of a Academy including, without limitation —
+17.0 GVAC Role as Sole Corporate Member Acting as the sole corporate Member of each School, the Collaborative Board shall exercise or delegate all powers as Member reserved in the GVAC bylaws or the bylaws of an Academy including, without limitation —

 17.1 Exercising all powers specified in the Collaborative Contract;

-17.2 Assisting each School in negotiating and, through the Chief Executive Officer, contractors or otherwise, pre-clearing for final approval by a Charter Board any Major Agreement, and entering any agreement for counsel, accountants or auditors to serve the Collaborative or the School;
+17.2 Assisting each School in negotiating and, through the Executive Director, contractors or otherwise, pre-clearing for final approval by a Charter Board any Major Agreement, and entering any agreement for counsel, accountants or auditors to serve the Collaborative or the School;

 17.3 Approve or disapprove as otherwise provided in these Bylaws any proposal by a Charter Board, before it may be entered or have any legal effect whatsoever, to enact a Fundamental School Change;